 The Benefits of Training to Become a Phlebotomist

-- As an experienced Phlebotomist you can work in a lab, hospital, doctor’s office, or outpatient clinic.
+- As a Certified Phlebotomist you can work in a lab, hospital, doctor’s office, or outpatient clinic.

 Why Choose BAMA Institute for Your Phlebotomy Training?